‘Nothing has been fixed’: 5C students react to compressed spring calendar with anger, confusion | The Student Life

 “It just seems like it’s a repeat of what we’ve seen now — nothing has been fixed,” Nejra Kravic SC ’21 said of the new calendar.
 “Now the semester is condensed yet again, and we do not have a [break] yet again.”

-According to the Oct.
+According to a Oct.
 12 email, the Academic Deans Committee and the President’s Council of the Claremont Colleges made changes to the undergraduate spring calendar “in anticipation of continuing pandemic challenges.”

 The shortened semester and discontinuous spring break will “allow for some rest and rejuvenation, will accommodate the later semester start without extending into the summer months and negatively impacting student internships, employment, and/or research experiences or faculty research opportunities nor impinging on current dates for commencement.”